Argentine Treasury submits draft law for domestic bond renegotiation

 The South American country said last month it would renegotiate terms of local and international sovereign bonds, after a sharp crash in the peso currency in August left the country teetering on the edge of default.

-In a summary of the draft law, the Ministry of Treasury said it would help reduce Argentina's default risk and smooth the path for whoever wins the country's presidential election set to take place on Oct.
+In a summary of the draft law, the Ministry of Treasury said it would help reduce Argentina's default risk and smooth the path for whoever wins the country's presidential election set for Oct.
 27.

 President Mauricio Macri, widely seen as pro-business, was beaten badly in a primary election in August, which caused the peso to lose around a quarter of its value and bonds to plunge.
 That raised the country's borrowing costs and exacerbated an already large pile of dollar-denominated debt.